CodeDead/codedead.com/posts/2018/01/04/advanced-portchecker-1.3.md

 ---
-path: "/blog/2018/01/04/advanced-portchecker-1.3"
+path: '/blog/2018/01/04/advanced-portchecker-1.3'
-title: "Advanced PortChecker 1.3 - Release"
+title: 'Advanced PortChecker 1.3 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2018-01-04"
+date: '2018-01-04'
-abstract: "Information Advanced PortChecker 1.3 has just been released.
+abstract: 'Information Advanced PortChecker 1.3 has just been released.
 We’ve added the ability to resolve a host name by IP address.
 This should give you some more information about the IP address that you’re scanning.
-We’ve also updated the help documentation..."
+We’ve also updated the help documentation...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 Advanced PortChecker 1.3 has just been released.
 We’ve added the ability to resolve a host name by IP address.
 This should give you some more information about the IP address that you’re scanning.
 We’ve also updated the help documentation a bit and removed some spelling mistakes.